-Net interest income declined by EUR 31 million, totalling EUR 790 million in Q2 2018.
-The decrease was mainly attributable to an addition to the provision for ICS (EUR 15 million) and the transfer of clients to Private Banking.
+Net interest income declined by EUR 41 million (H1 2017: EUR 1,635 million).
+The decrease was mainly attributable to an addition to the provision for ICS and the transfer of clients to Private Banking.
 The underlying trend showed stable interest income from mortgages and deposits.
-Interest income from consumer loans decreased compared with Q2 2017 as average volumes and margins were both lower.
-Compared with Q1 2018, net interest income decreased by EUR 14 million as a result of the ICS provision addition in Q2.
-Mortgage production and market share declined on the back of increased competition and more demand for mortgages with a longer maturity.
-Our market share in new production was 17.7% in Q2 2018 (Q2 2017: 20.8% and Q1 2018: 19.9%).
+Interest income from consumer loans decreased as both average volumes and margins were lower